biburges/Homework-2/README.md

 **Setup**
 Go to the notebooks folder through the directory and open the jupyter notebook titled "video_predictor_example.ipynb"

-Open Colab using the link provided in the jupyter script
+Open Colab using the link provided in the jupyter script(ignore if just using jupyter notebook)

 Execute the code stating you are using Colab to run SAM2
 ```